top of page

 4. Send out newsletter/email callouts.

-5. Manage department website as well as SASA website.
+5. Manage advertising through the department website and the SASA website.

 6. The Communication Coordinator shall: